-“Like Equal Exchange, we want to improve the lives of our small farmer members,” said Hildebrando Cárdenas Salazar, general manager of Oro Verde.
-The co-op was founded in 1999 with 56 members, and now there are 1,200 members.
+Full Profile: “Like Equal Exchange, we want to improve the lives of our small farmer members,” said Hildebrando Cárdenas Salazar, general manager of Oro Verde.
+The co-op was founded in 1999 with 56 members, and now there are over 1,300 members.
 “Farmers realize the benefits of being part of the co-op,” Hildebrando said.
 “There are advantages that intermediaries can’t provide, especially around technical assistance.”

 Additionally, the farmers that belong to the co-op have seen higher prices as a result of working together.
-“Co-ops have more power to negotiate prices with buyers, which has resulted in higher prices for producers.”
+According to Hildebrando, “co-ops have more power to negotiate prices with buyers, which has resulted in higher prices for producers.”
 There are also programs that benefit the whole community, such as scholarships for children of producers and women’s groups.

-Oro Verde is currently working hard to identify high quality, productive and disease-resistant cacao trees to build up an elite tree program allowing them to provide their farmers with improved varieties for the future.
-This includes a reforestation project that involves planting two million trees to help the co-op achieve a carbon footprint of zero.
+Oro Verde is currently working diligently to identify high quality, productive and disease-resistant cacao trees to build up an elite tree nursery program allowing them to provide their farmers with improved varieties for the future.
+This includes a reforestation project that involves planting two million trees to help the co-op achieve zero carbon footprint.